jenahparman/fall23-cs625/HW2-report.md

 </p>
 <br/>

 When sorting the *Text facet* by count, I noticed a lot of respondents simply typed "Other", probably because of the nature of the question-- "What kind of pet is this (Dog, Cat, Bird, Other)".
 Respondents may have assumed that if it wasn't one of the first three mentioned to enter "Other".
-I wanted to see if the pet breed column gave any dead giveaways, and it did!
+I wanted to see if the pet breed column gave any dead giveaways as to what these animals were, and it did!
 I was able to figure out almost all of them from information provided by the breed column, so I manually entered these.

 <p align="center">
 <img src="HW2-screenshots/screenshot57.png" width="1000" alt="other facet before">